mi-da/Energy-Aware-Service-Assembly/README.md

 # Decentralized Architecture for Energy-aware Service Assembly
-This repository contains the simulation code to replicate the results of the experimantation.
+This repository contains the simulation code to replicate the results of the experimantation of the paper "Decentralized Architecture for Energy-aware Service Assembly" currently under revision at ECSA 2020.

 ### Instructions
 1. Download the Java Project "Decentralized-Learning-Service-Assembly" and import it in your IDE as a Java project